 Jacques holds an MBA from the Université du Québec à Montréal and a bachelor's degree in Economic-Geography from Université de Montréal and McGill.
 He has more than thirty years of management experience in the mass transit and infrastructures sectors.
 He headed the Center of Expertise and Research on Infrastructures in Urban Areas (CERIU), was Associate Director at Investissement Québec, Director Corporate Planning at the STM and Surface Transportation Commissioner at Ville de Montréal.

-MARIE-ÉLAINE JACOME, is the project coordinator at AluQuébec and has been with the organization since October 2015.
+MARIE-ÉLAINE JACOME, is Director of the working groups at AluQuébec and has been with the organization since October 2015.
 She brings to the table more than ten years of manufacturing sector experience.
 Having worked at Quebec Manufacturers and Exporters (QME), the province’s largest industrial organization, she has excellent knowledge of the industrial milieu.
 Marie-Élaine holds a Bachelor of Business Administration degree and has good marketing and customer relations skills.

 Marie-Élaine’s role includes following up on cluster projects, from the development to completion stages.
 She has a global view of AluQuébec’s working group actions, which strategically contribute to the achievement of the cluster’s objectives.
 Marie-Élaine also overseas contacts between stakeholders and follows up on all working group projects.

-YASMINE KHOUANI is the project coordination assistant.
+YASMINE KHOUANI is a project manager of the workink groups.
 She will collaborate in the logistics of meetings, the follow-up and the realization of AluQuébec's projects.
 Reporting to the project coordinator, Yasmine will contribute to the performance of the projects through her results and processes.
 She will also be asked to take action on the issue related to the impact of tariffs and countermeasures between Quebec processors and other countries.
 Yasmine graduated in international urban planning from the University of Québec in Montréal.
 She also holds a BA in Architecture from Saad Dahleb University in Bilda, Algeria.
 Her training and international experience make Yasmine a valuable collaborator who can certainly contribute to the achievement of the Cluster's objectives.

 FRANÇOISE LADOUCEUR is AluQuébec’s administration and finance coordinator.
 During the past 30 years, Françoise has acquired a broad range of experience in supporting administrative projects in various environnements, both on the associate side as well as for different cities and municipalities.